Is Tangier worth visiting? What can you see and do in Tangier?

 All the information on prices and timetables for the Moroccan trains can be found on the ONCF website, once you know which train you want, you can head over to the train station to buy your ticket.
 Make sure to have cash to buy your ticket as it’s not always possible to pay by debit or credit card.

-If remembering these ten expressions is easy enough and you would like to have even more useful sentences you could use in Morocco, I highly recommend getting your hands on the Lonely Planet Moroccan Arabic Phrasebook.
+I highly recommend getting your hands on the Lonely Planet Moroccan Arabic Phrasebook.
 It is packed with all the essential words and phrases you will need on your trip to Morocco and will help you in every situation — from finding a hotel room to ordering tajine or joining the local festivities this book will cover almost every situation you could imagine.

 I hope this guide was useful to you and I wish you a fantastic stay in Tangier!